DHAMUN/About/README.md

 Imagine DHAMUN virtualized.
 Let's make this imagination a reality.
 ```

 Now that was nice.
 The point of this project is to create an ecosystem for DHAMUN, not a simple, pretty website.
+A hub for DHAMUN staff and members.
 I've created a client you can check out in another repo.
 This is the start.

+Look at the [TODO](#todo)for more features

 This is DHAMUN Dev.

 ```
 a) A web client (started)
+dhamun.github.io - This will be a portal for users.
 b) A server (coming soon)
+This will be a server to which all MUN users will connect.
 c) A mobile app (coming soon)
+This is the final step.
+A mobile portal.
 ```

 ### Programmers